Water restriction stages run from ‘normal’ (Stage 1) through to Stage 4 with increasing water use restrictions.

-Normal residential water use restrictions
+Stage 1 'normal' residential irrigation water use restrictions

 Properties with an odd number address may water yards and lawns on Tuesdays, Thursdays and Saturdays; even address numbers may water on Wednesdays, Fridays and Sundays.
+No properties are to water on Mondays.

 - Automatic underground irrigation systems may run between 12 a.m. (midnight) and 6 a.m. up to three days per week .